Defining Metadata

 Types of Information

 - Customization Metadata: Consists of Apex classes, triggers, and custom code.
-Advanced integrations and customizations are made possible by this metadata.
+Advanced integrations and customizations are made possible by this Metadata.

 - Security Metadata: Provides access control and data security by covering sharing policies, authorization sets, and profiles.